Home SEO Tools FAQs Guest post Contact Donate

 1. Unlock the header section

-You probably notice that you can’t add widgets to the header section in Page Elements (for new interface: Layout).
+You probably notice that you can’t add widgets to the header section in Layout.
 The reason for that is because it is locked.
 Blogger by default limits the header section to only one widget (the header).

 Fortunately we can unlock it pretty easily.
-Go to Design > Edit HTML (for new interface: Template > Edit HTML) and look for this line:
+Go to Template > Edit HTML > Proceed and look for this line:

 <b:section class='header' id='header' maxwidgets='1' showaddelement='no'>